carpentries/lesson-development-training/episodes/lesson-content.md

-You might also notice that the content of `index.md` is displayed differently when viewed on GitHub from how it appears on the homepage of your lesson website: the header mentioned above appears in a tabular layout on GitHub, but is not visible on the lesson homepage.
+You might also notice that the content of `index.md` is displayed differently when viewed on GitHub from how it appears on the homepage of your lesson website: the yaml header mentioned above appears in a tabular layout on GitHub, but is not visible on the lesson homepage.

 This is because the lesson infrastructure accepts an expanded set of